 The data will only be guaranteed to be on the ftp site for two weeks.
-All data should have been downloaded by that time, but if necessary, the PC can have their data posted to their ftp site via their proposal page on the webmanager.
+All data should have been downloaded by that time, but if necessary, the PC can ask for their data to be reposted to their ftp site via their proposal page on the webmanager.